Viol2000/hao-ai-lab.github.io/content/blogs/vllm-ltr/index.md

 ## LLM Scheduling by Learning-To-Rank

-### Ranking is All You Need (to appx.
-SJF)
+### Ranking is All You Need (to appximate SJF)

-We show that the precise generation length is not needed.
-An accurate generation length ranking prediction is enough.
+Due to LLM's autoregressive decoding, tokens are generated one by one, with each token depending on all previous tokens.
+Since we cannot predict when the model will generate an End-of-Sequence token, precise generation lengths cannot be determined at the start.

+However, we demonstrate that exact lengths aren't necessary - accurate prediction of **generation length rankings** is sufficient.

-Ourgoal is to approximate true SJF/SRTF scheduling using these rankings to alleviate HOL blocking (Fig. 2 a) and obtain a relatively low latency in LLM serving.
-Ahigher Kendall’s Tau reflects a more accurate rank prediction against the oracle (i.e., SJF/SRTF), which empirically translates into higher end-to-end performance, as evidenced in Fig. 2 (b).
+Our goal is to approximate true SJF/SRTF scheduling using these rankings to reduce HOL blocking (Figure 2a) and achieve lower latency in LLM serving.
+As shown in Figure 2a, our approach achieves a normalized waiting time that's 0.5x of FCFS, while still being only 0.2x away from the optimal SRTF.
+Figure 2b demonstrates that higher Kendall's Tau correlations indicate more accurate rank predictions compared to the oracle (SJF/SRTF), which directly translates to lower latency per token in the system.

-{{< image src="img/ranking.png" alt="ranking" width="120%" title="Figure2: (a): HOL blocking was evaluated by comparing FCFS and SRTF scheduling policies across 1K requests. (b): Analysis revealed that higher Kendall’s Tau correlation coefficients were associated with reduced latency.
+{{< image src="img/ranking.png" alt="ranking" width="120%" title="Figure 2: (a): HOL blocking was evaluated by comparing FCFS and SRTF scheduling policies across 1K requests. (b): Analysis revealed that higher Kendall’s Tau correlation coefficients were associated with reduced latency.
 This finding was validated using the ShareGPT dataset with the Llama-3-8B model.">}}

 ### Method